Excited delirium: History

 Throughout the 19th and early-20th century, "excited delirium" was used to describe an emotional and agitated state related to drug overdose and withdrawal or poisonings, similar to catatonia or Bell's mania, with some believing them to be the same condition.

 In 1985, an article titled "Cocaine-induced psychosis and sudden death in recreational cocaine users", co-authored by Dade County deputy chief medical examiner Charles Victor Wetli was published in the Journal of Forensic Sciences.
 The article describes a state of "excited delirium" in cocaine users leading to respiratory collapse and death, despite the people having blood concentrations of cocaine ten times lower than those seen in fatal overdoses.
 In five of the seven cases presented in the article, the deaths occurred while in police custody.
 In 1988, Wetli claimed that a series of nineteen women, all Black prostitutes, had died of excited delirium due to "sexual excitement" while under the influence of cocaine.
 Police later announced they had found a serial killer, Charles Henry Williams, responsible for those deaths.

 By the 1990s, the term "excited delirium" (ExDS) began to be used as a diagnosis to explain deaths in police custody especially during or after restraint, particularly in Florida.
 Despite the increasing usage of "excited delirium" in the 1990s by some medical examiners and police, mainstream medical associations refused to recognize the legitimacy of the purported syndrome, and it was never listed in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 In the early 2000s, medical commentators noted that excited delirium was used disproportionately against African Americans, and alleged that police often used it to cover up deaths resulting from police brutality while in custody.

-In 2009, the American College of Emergency Physicians (ACEP) became the first medical organization to recognize excited delirium.
-In 2017, investigative reporters from Reuters reported that three members of the ACEP that suggested the recognition of excited delirium were paid consultants for Axon, the manufacturer of Tasers.
-In 2020, the American Psychiatric Association expressed concern about the ACEP's adoption of excited delirium as a genuine syndrome, due to factors such as disproportionate application to African-Americans: In 2023 the ACEP withdrew its recognition of excited delirium as a valid syndrome, and defined a new syndrome, which they named "hyperactive delirium syndrome".
-Mainstream medical organizations continued to withhold recognition of either the old syndrome or new syndrome, due to the absence of scientific rigor or evidence.